TaKO8Ki/bundle/README.md

 # [WIP] bundle

-A blazing fast Rust Bundler and RubyGems, written in Rust
+A blazing fast Ruby Bundler and RubyGems, written in Rust

 </div>